 The FDA must respond to a request for fast track designation within 60 calendar days of receipt of the request.
 Over the course of development, a product in a fast track development program must continue to meet the criteria for fast track designation.
 Sponsors of products in fast track drug development programs must be in regular contact with the reviewing division of the FDA to ensure that the evidence necessary to support marketing approval will be developed and presented in a format conducive to an efficient review.
-Sponsors of products in fast track drug development programs ordinarily are eligible for priority review of a completed application in six months or less and also may be permitted to submit portions of an NDA or BLA to the FDA for review before the complete application is submitted.
+Sponsors of products in fast track drug development programs ordinarily are eligible for priority review of a completed application in six months or less and also may be permitted to submit portions of an NDA or BLA to the FDA for review on a rolling basis before the complete application is submitted.

-Sponsors of drugs designated as fast track also may seek approval under the FDA's accelerated approval regulations.
+In accordance with the FDCA, sponsors of drugs for serious or life-threatening diseases that fill an unmet medical need may seek approval under the FDA's accelerated approval regulations.
 Under this authority, the FDA may grant marketing approval for a new drug product on the basis of adequate and well-controlled clinical trials establishing that the drug product has an effect on a surrogate endpoint that is reasonably likely, based on epidemiologic, therapeutic, pathophysiologic, or other evidence, to predict clinical benefit or on the basis of an effect on a clinical endpoint other than survival or irreversible morbidity.
 Approval will be subject to the requirement that the applicant study the drug further to verify and describe its clinical benefit where there is uncertainty as to the relation of the surrogate endpoint to clinical benefit or uncertainty as to the relation of the observed clinical benefit to ultimate outcome.
-Post-marketing studies are usually underway at the time an applicant files the NDA.
+Post-marketing studies are usually underway at the time an applicant files the NDA or BLA.
 When required to be conducted, such post-marketing studies must also be adequate and well-controlled.
 The applicant must carry out any such post-marketing studies with due diligence.
 Many companies who have been granted the right to utilize an accelerated approval approach have failed to obtain approval.
 Moreover, negative or inconclusive results from the clinical trials we hope to conduct or adverse medical events could cause us to have to repeat or terminate the clinical trials.
 Accordingly, we may not be able to complete the clinical trials within an acceptable time frame, if at all, and, therefore, could not submit the NDA or BLA to the FDA or foreign regulatory authorities for marketing approval.